-- 1.1 This paper outlines the purpose and benefits of the State of the Region Review, progress, stakeholder feedback received to date, next steps and future plans.
-Specifically: - Section 2 describes the rationale for and benefits of State of the Region 2024. - Sections 3 describes the collaborative framework around the project. - Sections 4&5 describe progress and stakeholder feedback to date. - Section 6 describes the planned next steps for the completion of State of the Region 2024. - Section 7 sets out proposed future development of State of the Region 2025 and beyond. - Section 8 describes the background to the project.
+1.1 This paper outlines the purpose and benefits of the State of the Region Review, progress, stakeholder feedback received to date, next steps and future plans.
+Specifically:

+- Section 2 describes the rationale for and benefits of State of the Region 2024. - Sections 3 describes the collaborative framework around the project. - Sections 4&5 describe progress and stakeholder feedback to date. - Section 6 describes the planned next steps for the completion of State of the Region 2024 - Section 7 sets out proposed future development of State of the Region 2025 and beyond - Section 8 describes the background to the project

-2. Rationale and benefits 4.1 The need for a robust and up-to-date State of the Region evidence base to underpin Combined Authority (CA) decision making was identified in the 2022 Improvement Programme.
-It also features as a key deliverable in the 2023-2025 Corporate Strategy.
-4.2 A comprehensive and transparent State of the Region evidence base is considered best practice for Combined Authorities.
+2. R 2.
+Rationale and benefits 2.1 A clear need for a robust State of the Region evidence base to underpin Combined Authority (CA) decision making was identified in the 2022 Improvement Programme and as a result features as a key deliverable in the 2023-2025 Corporate Strategy.
+2.2 A comprehensive and transparent State of the Region evidence base is considered best practice for Combined Authorities.
 A best practice review has highlighted that West Yorkshire Combined Authority (WYCA), West Midlands Combine Authority (WMCA)) and Greater London Authority (GLA) have produced State of the Region reports.
-4.3 The agreed objectives of the State of the Region 2024 review are to: Create a relevant, reliable and accessible evidence base on the current state of the Cambridgeshire and Peterborough Region.
-Assess the impact of recent macro-economic factors on how residents live, and businesses operate.
-Champion the contribution the region is making regionally, nationally, and internationally.
-Ensure the evidence base adds value to what is already being done locally and is aligned with locally established methodologies and reporting measures.
-Ensure that the evidence base is accessible to stakeholders from diverse sectors including local government, business and voluntary and community.
-Gain visibility and buy-in for the evidence base through communications and engagement.
-Achieve best value use of public funding by building on existing work.
-Build local data analysis and interpretation skills and capacity.
-Future proof the evidence base with an annual refresh and automation interacting with external datasets.
-4.4 The planned outcomes of the State of the Region 2024 review are for the: The CA, its partners and stakeholders understand the current and potential future economic, socio-economic and environmental state of the region, and how recent macro-economic factors have impacted how residents live and businesses operate.
-Findings to inform conversations and positioning with government, national and regional stakeholders.
-Findings to give a clear sense of priorities, to inform future strategies, programmes, deepening devolution proposals and inward investment. • Findings to inform the development of a long-term ambition for Cambridgeshire and Peterborough as a place.
-Findings are perceived as a call to action for co-ordinated policy development and delivery of identify funding opportunities.
+2.3 The agreed objectives of the project are to: Create a relevant, reliable and accessible evidence base on the current state of the Cambridgeshire and Peterborough Region Assess the impact of recent macro-economic factors on how residents live and businesses operate Champion the contribution the region is making regionally, nationally and internationally Ensure the evidence base adds value to what is already being done locally and is aligned with locally established methodologies and reporting measures Ensure that the evidence base is accessible to stakeholders from diverse sectors including local government, business and voluntary and community Gain visibility and buy-in for the evidence base through communications and engagement Achieve best value use of public funding by building on existing work Build local data analysis and interpretation skills and capacity Future proof the evidence base with an annual refresh and automation interacting with external datasets 2.4 The planned outcomes of the State of the Region 2024 review are for the: The CA, its partners and stakeholders understand the current and potential future economic, socio-economic and environmental state of the region, and how recent macro-economic fac- tors have impacted how residents live and businesses operate.
+Findings to inform conversations and positioning with government, national and regional stakeholders. • Findings to give a clear sense of priorities, to inform future strategies, programmes, deepen- ing devolution proposals and inward investment.
+Findings to inform the development of a long-term ambition for Cambridgeshire and Peterbor- ough as a place. • Findings are perceived as a call to action for co-ordinated policy development and delivery of projects, services and investment to realise a shared ambition.
+CA and its partners and stakeholders to use the evidence base to inform strategic planning and identify funding opportunities.
+Public to have easier access to the data.
+CA's values to be embedded and visible through this work.